xoreos/xoreos/README.md

 The place where xoreos expects the config file depends on your operating system:

-- On GNU/Linux, the place is $XDG\_CONFIG\_HOME/.xoreosrc. $XDG\_CONFIG\_HOME
+- On GNU/Linux, the place is $XDG\_CONFIG\_HOME/xoreos/xoreos.conf.
-  defaults to $HOME/.config/
+  $XDG\_CONFIG\_HOME defaults to $HOME/.config/
-- On Mac OS X, the place is $HOME/Library/Preferences/xoreos\\ Preferences/.xoreosrc
+- On Mac OS X, the place is $HOME/Library/Preferences/xoreos/xoreos.conf
-- On Windows, the file is called xoreos.ini and is in the subdirectory xoreos in either $APPDATA or $USERPROFILE, depending on your Windows version
+- On Windows, xoreos.conf is in the subdirectory xoreos in either $APPDATA or $USERPROFILE, depending on your Windows version

 Links